HSBNE/hsbne.github.com/admin/rules.md

         $30 per month for students and unemployed persons.
 When paid in-advance and for a minimum of 3 months at a time, it is $55 per calendar month for members who are employed.
-    6. The management committee, may for the purposes of a promotion and/or event discount the membership fee for new members up to 50% to a maximum of 3 months.
+    6. The management committee, may for the purposes of a promotion and/or event discount the membership fee for new members up to a maximum of 3 months.

 8.  #### Admission and rejection of new members